nlim2/Digital-System-Design/Simon Says - Final Project/README.md

 4. Continue this process of watching the pattern and repeating the pattern until you fail or reach level 15.

-5. Once you fail or reach level 15, the display will read end and turn back to begn.
+5. Once you fail/reach level 15, the display will read Fail/end and turn back to begn.